 www.crcl.org - The Coalition to Restore Coastal Louisiana is dedicated to the restoration of South Louisiana’s rapidly eroding coastline.

-www.iwmc.org - Eugene Lapointe’s IWMC World Conservation Trust is a global voice for sustainable use of the planet’s wild resources and the preservation of the cultures and traditions that depend upon them.
+www.iwmc.org - The IWMC World Conservation Trust is a global voice for sustainable use of the planet’s wild resources and the preservation of the cultures and traditions that depend upon them.

-www.marketumbrella.org - This New Orleans-based organization cultivates community markets such as its flagship Crescent City Farmers Market which offers urban consumers access to fresh foods produced by regional farmers and fishermen.
-Through its “White Boot Brigade” the group helps fishermen add value to their wild harvest through niche marketing.
-With its motto, “We connect the city to the country,” Market Umbrella out-greens those Establishment “green” groups that instead profit by severing that connection.
+www.marketumbrella.org - “We connect the city to the country” is this New Orleans-based organization’s motto.
+The group cultivates community markets—including its flagship Crescent City Farmers Market—which offer urban consumers access to fresh foods produced by regional farmers and fishermen.
+Its “White Boot Brigade” helps fishermen add value to their wild harvest through niche marketing.

 www.nationalfisherman.com - National Fisherman is the trade magazine for America’s commercial fishermen.